kevindoole/fullstack-nanodegree-vm/README.md

 - Players can be reused from one tournament to the next.

 ## Requirements
-Python, Postgresql, psycopg2 OR you can use the included Vagrant box (see below)
+Python, PostgreSQL, psycopg2 OR you can use the included Vagrant box (see below)

 ## Usage
 The basic workflow to running a tournament is: